Tanya-Kanaujia/Project1/README.md

 # Demo
-This is a Github class Demo Repository
+This is a Github class Demo Repository.